 You might be eligible if you meet certain criteria, including:

-• Having experienced a recent fall, reduced mobility or changes in your memory capacity
+- Having experienced a recent fall, reduced mobility or changes in your memory capacity.

-• Being diagnosed with a medical condition
+- Being diagnosed with a medical condition.

-• Having changes in your existing care arrangements.
+- Having changes in your existing care arrangements.

-Depending on your eligibility, the government might fund your needs partially or entirely.
+Depending on your eligibility, the government may fund your needs partially or entirely.
 If you’re not eligible, you can find Independent Support Workers through Mable for the kind of support you need, and pay privately with your own funds.

 You can check your eligibility on MyAgedCare or apply for an assessment.